eludris/docs/src/detailed/introduction.md

 # Eludris Detailed

-Dedicated and detailed rundown of how we *plan* Eludris to eventually function.
+A detailed rundown and initial spec of how we *plan* Eludris to eventually function.
-This is mostly sketched out from and is and extension of the old `plan.md` in our `eludris/eludris` repository.

 ## Overview